Keeping Your Child Safe Online

 Make talking about what they’re up to online, a normal part of everyday life rather than something that only happens when there’s a problem or issue.
 Ensuring that they are using the Internet with family members around and not in isolation also helps to create that conversation.

-Below are some links that you might find helpful in terms of keeping your child safe online:
+Below are some information and links that you might find helpful in terms of keeping your child safe online:

 Your guide to the social networks your children might want to

 use and their age restrictions and risks.